 Scanning and notifying

-To conclude, it is important to once again remind oneself that there is plenty of free Forex trading software out there that has already been tested, benchmarked, and traded.
+To conclude, it is important to once again remind oneself that there is plenty of free Forex trading software out there that has already been tested, benchmarked, and traded with.
 The platform is not the sole factor that gives a trader their competitive edge - it is merely a tool to help them on their way.
-With every trader having their own style and capabilities, functionality and user convenience are relative factors.
-So what works for some may not work as well for others.
+With every trader possessing their own trading style and capabilities, functionality, and user convenience are relative factors.
+So what works for some, may not work as well for others.

 When looking for the 'the best' Forex software, it is important to ensure that research software is free.
 Check what features are included, and what additional features you have to pay for.
 Work out what is important in your strategy - depending on your needs you may find it's actually more cost effective to get paid software.
 If you are a technical trader, it is also important to research the size of the technical indicator library, and then check whether it can be enriched by adding custom indicators.